Zeal-Operating-System/ZealOS/README.md

 ## Getting started

 Every commit contains a "Zenith-latest-XXXX-XX-XX-XX-XX_XX_XX.iso" in the root of master, which is a timestamped ISO build of that commit.
 It might not be stable.
-See the "Releases" Tab for the latest stable release.
+See the "Releases" page for the latest stable release.

 ### Contributing